ilyasergey/YSC2229/_sources/syllabus.rst.txt

 The list of topics below is a subject of possible minor changes.

 Week 01
+    * Introduction
+    * Testing OCaml Code
     * Correctness of Recursive Algorithms
-    * Testing OCaml Code
     * From Recursion to Imperative Loops
     * Sorting Lists via Insertion Sort